General Approach

 I see psychotherapy as a form of soulwork.
 By “soul”, I am referring to that part of ourselves that values depth, mystery, embodiment and relatedness.
 I believe that the “work” of psychotherapy is less about self-improvement and fixing problems and more about taking the risk to trust and listen to that part of ourselves that sees beyond the ordinary or everyday.
 This can enable us to move beyond what we think we know, creating the possibility to live a more meaningful, expanded and embodied life.

-Finally, I enjoy working with people in a way that supports them to develop more confidence in their ability to make creative choices, and live more fulfilling, embodied lives.
+Finally, I enjoy working with people in a way that supports them to develop more confidence in their ability to make creative choices.

-My general approach is informed by a variety of techniques and influences including: humanistic, transpersonal and psychodynamic perspectives; Buddhist schools of thought; my training in Core Process Psychotherapy; my practice of mindfulness, yoga and dance; my experience of individual psychotherapy; continuing professional development and personal life experiences.
+My approach is embodied and relational.
+It is also informed by a variety of theoretical techniques and influences.
+These include: Buddhist, psychodynamic and humanistic perspectives, my practice of mindfulness, yoga and dance, as well as continuing professional development and personal life experiences.